IlluviumGame/IIPs/iips/iip-[wolfehr-tba].md

 * Expanding the Council to seven seats
 * Designate one seat to the Core team
 * Stagger elections
-* Introduce multiprefernce quadratic voting
+* Introduce multi-preference quadratic voting
 * Implement an application with standardized questions

 # Motivation